rjagtani/yavpn/README.md

 For a simple local test, You can run on the Ubuntu-16.04 Virtual Machine locally.
 - VM Image: You can get Ubuntu 16.04.7 LTS Image using the following link: https://releases.ubuntu.com/16.04/.
 - Setting up Virtual Box: You can use the following documentation to set up your VM to ensure proper connectivity: https://seedsecuritylabs.org/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf
-- VM Image: The official user manual: https://seedsecuritylabs.org/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf
 - Network Setting: Each VM needs a fixed and unique IP address.
 You can the VM in Oracle VM VirtualBox with the *Network Bridge* Network Setting.
-- (Edit, document says something else) Before running the program, it's crucial to properly configure the network adapter.
+- Before running the program, it's crucial to properly configure the network adapter.
 Please follow these steps:
-  - Attach the network adapter to a bridged adapter.
+  - Attach the network adapter to a bridged adapter. (even though the user manual says something else!)
   - Set the Promiscuous mode to "Allow VMs".